 Driving traffic to your blog with Google takes time.
 Much more time than Pinterest.
 It will take anywhere between 6-12 months to start seeing some results from blog posts you wrote months ago.

-That’s why the beginning phases of starting your blog are so tricky: it seems like nothing you do is working!
+That’s why the beginning phases of starting your successful blog are so tricky: it seems like nothing you do is working!

 This visual by Jack Butcher from Visualize Value sums it up best: